4Word is an independent poetry press; a collaboration of poets, conceived to publish and promote fresh, new work which both engages and provokes.

 If you would like to know more about Lesley, read the Wombwell Rainbow interview with Paul Brookes … Here

 Stella Wulf is from Lancashire but moved to North Wales at the age of eight.
 In 1980 she and her husband bought a derelict water mill close to the Denbigh Moors, and moved in with their two small children.
 Having no money they undertook the entire renovation themselves, finishing the work some twenty years later.

 Stella has tried her hand at many things including, waitressing, furniture restoration, buyer for a city centre music store, and running her own green grocery shop.
 She also sang backing in an R&B band in which her husband played guitar.
 In 1990 she returned to art school to study Fashion and Textiles, and Interior Design, qualifying as an Interior Designer in 1994.
 In 2000 she and her husband bought a large derelict property at the foot of the Pyrenees in S W France, living in the ruins and tackling one room at a time.
-Eighteen years on they are banging in the last nail and working on plans for a new-build project.
+Twenty years on they are banging in the last nail and working on plans for a new-build project.

 Despite a lifelong love of poetry, Stella came to writing late in life in an epiphanic moment whilst painting doors.
 It became an obsession fuelled by Jo Bell’s 52 group, culminating in a Master’s Degree in Creative Writing, from Lancaster University.

 Her work has been widely published in journals such as Obsessed With Pipework, The High Window, Riggwelter, Prole, Ink Sweat & Tears, The Sentinel Quarterly (placed third in comp 2013), and many others.
 Her work has appeared in several anthologies including, The Very Best of 52, three drops from a cauldron, Clear Poetry, and #MeToo.

 If you would like to know more about Stella, read the Wombwell Rainbow interview with Paul Brookes … Here